snappyflow/fluent-plugin-out-kafka-rest/README.md

 ## Note

-* Does not support http.
-* Uses SSL, but does not verify the peer.
+* By default, it does not verify the https server.
+Use VERIFY_PEER and place the cert.pem to the location specified by OpenSSL::X509::DEFAULT_CERT_FILE.
 * Majority of the code are cloned from  [fluent-plugin-out-http][2]

   [1]: http://fluentd.org/